Sprinklr (NYSE:CXM) Updates Q3 2022 Earnings Guidance

-Several brokerages recently issued reports on CXM.
-KeyCorp began coverage on shares of Sprinklr in a report on Monday, July 19th.
-They set an overweight rating and a $26.00 price target on the stock.
-Oppenheimer began coverage on shares of Sprinklr in a report on Monday, July 19th.
-They set an outperform rating and a $29.00 price target on the stock.
-JMP Securities began coverage on shares of Sprinklr in a report on Monday, July 19th.
-They set an outperform rating and a $27.00 price target on the stock.
-Citigroup began coverage on shares of Sprinklr in a report on Monday, July 19th.
-They set a neutral rating and a $23.00 price target on the stock.
-Finally, JPMorgan Chase & Co. started coverage on shares of Sprinklr in a report on Monday, July 19th.
-They set a neutral rating and a $21.00 price target on the stock.
-Four analysts have rated the stock with a hold rating and six have given a buy rating to the company’s stock.
-Based on data from MarketBeat.com, the stock presently has an average rating of Buy and an average price target of $23.97.
+Several equities analysts recently issued reports on CXM shares.
+JPMorgan Chase & Co. began coverage on Sprinklr in a report on Monday, July 19th.
+They issued a neutral rating and a $21.00 price target on the stock.
+JMP Securities started coverage on Sprinklr in a report on Monday, July 19th.
+They set an outperform rating and a $27.00 price objective for the company.
+William Blair started coverage on Sprinklr in a report on Monday, July 19th.
+They set an outperform rating and a $18.65 price objective for the company.
+Morgan Stanley started coverage on Sprinklr in a report on Monday, July 19th.
+They set an equal weight rating and a $22.00 price objective for the company.
+Finally, Wells Fargo & Company decreased their price objective on Sprinklr from $21.00 to $20.00 and set an equal weight rating for the company in a report on Friday, September 10th.
+Four investment analysts have rated the stock with a hold rating and six have assigned a buy rating to the stock.
+According to data from MarketBeat.com, the company currently has a consensus rating of Buy and an average target price of $23.97.

-Several hedge funds have recently made changes to their positions in the company.
-Morgan Stanley purchased a new stake in shares of Sprinklr in the second quarter valued at about $566,000.
-Wells Fargo & Company MN bought a new position in Sprinklr during the second quarter valued at about $670,000.
-Finally, Royal Bank of Canada bought a new position in Sprinklr during the second quarter valued at about $31,000.
-Institutional investors own 33.49% of the company’s stock.
+Hedge funds have recently modified their holdings of the stock.
+Wells Fargo & Company MN bought a new stake in Sprinklr during the 2nd quarter worth $670,000.
+Morgan Stanley bought a new stake in Sprinklr during the 2nd quarter worth $566,000.
+Finally, Royal Bank of Canada bought a new stake in shares of Sprinklr in the 2nd quarter valued at about $31,000.
+Institutional investors and hedge funds own 33.49% of the company’s stock.

 About Sprinklr